ZeeRooo/MaterialFBook/README.md

 - Fixed wrong translation in Kurdish.
 - Extended time (from 3s to 10s) when you long press the FAB.
 Its good when the FAB hide the "Send" button in chats.

+**Version 1.9.3:**
+- Fixed French missed translations.
+- Translated to Polish by alekksander.

 ###########